This article details the radio antenna harness length increase for the E/F/G Series beacon products: when it occurred, why we did it, and more.

 - G Series: SC315-G, R820-G, R829-G and R247-G

-The 2.4 GHz radio allows multiple systems in an immediate group to serve two primary functions:
+The 2.4 GHz radio allows multiple systems, in close proximity to each other geographically, to serve two primary functions:

 - Send and receive beacon on/beacon off commands when one system has been triggered (pedestrian button, passive detection, internal or external scheduling)

-- Synchronizing the beacon flashing between all grouped systems
+- Synchronizing the beacon flashing between all systems on the same channel

 When did this update occur